-Afghanistan crisis: Taliban move to take control of resistance stronghold Panjshir Valley
+Afghanistan crisis: Taliban advances on resistance stronghold Panjshir Valley

-Ahmad Massoud, the son of Ahmad Shah Massoud, a prominent leader of Afghanistan’s resistance against Soviet forces in the 1980s, is in control of the area.
+Ahmad Massoud, the leader of the holdout, said his forces were ready to fight the hardline group.

 Taliban fighters are moving towards the Panjshir Valley, which is among the few areas in Afghanistan not yet under the hardline group’s control.

-“Hundreds of Mujahideen of the Islamic Emirate are heading towards the state of Panjshir to control it, after local state officials refused to hand it over peacefully,” the group tweeted from its Arabic account on Sunday along with a video showing vehicles bearing the Taliban flag moving along a road.
+“Hundreds of Mujahideen of the Islamic Emirate are heading towards the state of Panjshir to control it, after local state officials refused to hand it over peacefully,” the group tweeted from its Arabic account on Sunday.
+The group shared a video showing vehicles bearing the Taliban flag moving along a road.

-The Taliban seized control of Afghanistan last Sunday, entering the presidential palace in capital Kabul and ending an insurgent offensive that ripped through the country in 10 days.
+The Taliban seized control of Afghanistan last Sunday, entering the presidential palace in capital Kabul and ending its insurgent offensive that had ripped through the country in 10 days.
 The group made swift advances and captured key Afghan cities as foreign troops prepared to withdraw from the country by the end of August.

 However, Panjshir, an anti-Taliban holdout, continues to be led by Ahmad Massoud, Reuters reported.
 He is the son of Ahmad Shah Massoud, a prominent leader of Afghanistan’s resistance against Soviet control in the 1980s.